WETL Board Members

 Jennifer Lotze is the Instructional Technology Coordinator for the Hudson School District.
 She previously served as an Instructional Technology Trainer in the Sheboygan Area School District and an Educational Consultant at CESA 11.
 During her teaching career, she worked as a Cross Categorical Special Educator and focused on teaching individuals with disabilities how to use technology to be successful in their everyday lives.
 Within her special education program, she helped her students to create a successful business within the school environment.
 She is a Google for Education Certified Trainer and works with educational professionals all over the country as they integrate technology into their learning environments.
 She presents to help individuals get the most out of the technology they have access to and make accommodations to existing technology for use with all students.
 She received her Masters Degree from Carthage College in the area of Educational Leadership with an emphasis in Assistive Technology.

 Kelly Hoyland is currently the Director of Learning Technology Services at the University of Wisconsin-Stout, where her department is responsible for classroom technology, the learning management system, and technology integration.
 Prior to working in higher education, she was the Director of Technology for the School District of the Menomonie Area for four years and a high school teacher for 6 years.
-She serves at the Chair for the Wisconsin Educational Technology Leaders, holds the Certified Educational Technology Leader (CETL) certification, and serves on the UW System Learning Technology Development Council.
+She serves at the Past Chair for the Wisconsin Educational Technology Leaders, holds the Certified Educational Technology Leader (CETL) certification, and serves on the UW System Learning Technology Development Council.
 Her CoSN Framework Areas of Strength include leadership & vision, instructional focus & professional development, team building & staffing, and stakeholder focus.

 Timothy Harder is the Director of Technology for the West Bend School District in Southeast, Wisconsin where he oversees the Technology Services Department which includes operational and instructional technology along with the Library Media Services program.
 Timothy’s work supports approximately 6900 students, all staff in the district and the community at-large.
 Prior to moving to an educational leadership role in the fall of 2013, he served as a Technology Education instructor for 13 years developing a digital media program that encompassed digital imaging, video production and animation.
 The program enrollment grew to over 275 students a year and supported the start of a similar program at the local technical college which awarded students the opportunity to complete ¼ of an associate’s degree before leaving high school.